mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ![Retrieval in Langchain](/assets/images/hands-on-llm-tutorial/026.png)

 The template that Langchain uses to instruct the LLM is simple though verbose.
-You can have a look at it:
+Have a look at it:

 ```python
 chain.combine_documents_chain.llm_chain.prompt.template